-Despite the turban waning in popularity, one newspaper exclaimed in April that such headdresses were pleasing to the eye whereas the latest headdress fashions produced a “very bad effect.”
-The Pamela (a small bonnet that was tied under the chin with large ribbons) had also lost popularity, but other straw hats were beginning to take center stage in Paris as noted:
+Despite the turban waning in popularity, it was exclaimed in April that such headdresses were pleasing to the eye whereas the latest headdress fashions produced a “very bad effect.”
+The Pamela (a small bonnet that was tied under the chin with large ribbons) had also lost popularity, but other straw hats were beginning to take center on the Parisian millinery stage as noted:

 “They are round, of yellow straw, with a high flat crown, and narrow leaf.
 They are placed very far back upon the head, and have upon the forehead a turn up, so as to shew a tuft of hair a l’Anglaise.
 These hats are worn without a chignon.
 The ends of the ribbons are still unrevelled into a fringe; they are generally lilac, or jonquil, mixed with black.”